 All made-to-order stations have ingredient information available upon request.

 Registered Dietitians are available to answer any questions about ingredient information in our all-you-care-to-eat dining centers.
 Our staff can provide a fresh menu item that has not been at risk of cross contact upon request.

 2. We provide access to ingredient information for self-serve* items. *Self-serve - Meals that are served buffet-style in a dining hall.
 These are typically high risk for cross-contact and are best avoided by diners with food allergies.

 All self-serve areas have ingredient information available upon request.

-We inform all students with food allergies to use caution when eating from self-service areas and to be aware of the potential for cross contact.
+All students with food allergies are informed to use caution when eating from self-service areas, and to be aware of the potential for cross contact.
 Upon request, our dining operations will provide a fresh menu item that has not been at risk of cross contact.